dosco/graphjin/docs/guide.md

 ## API Security

-One of the the most common questions I get asked if what happens if a user out on the internet issues queries that we don't want issued.
+One of the the most common questions I get asked is what happens if a user out on the internet sends queries that we don't want run.
 For example how do we stop him from fetching all users or the emails of users.
 Our answer to this is that it is not an issue as this cannot happen, let me explain.

 Super Graph runs in one of two modes `development` or `production`, this is controlled via the config value `production: false` when it's false it's running in development mode and when true, production.
-In development mode all the **named** quries (including mutations) you run are saved into the allow list (`./config/allow.list`).
-I production mode when Super Graph starts only the queries from this allow list file are registered with the database as (prepared statements)[https://stackoverflow.com/questions/8263371/how-can-prepared-statements-protect-from-sql-injection-attacks].
+In development mode all the **named** queries (including mutations) are saved to the allow list `./config/allow.list`.
+While in production mode when Super Graph starts only the queries from this allow list file are registered with the database as [prepared statements](https://stackoverflow.com/questions/8263371/how-can-prepared-statements-protect-from-sql-injection-attacks).

 Prepared statements are designed by databases to be fast and secure.
 They protect against all kinds of sql injection attacks and since they are pre-processed and pre-planned they are much faster to run then raw sql queries.
-Also there's no GraphQL to SQL compiling happening in production mode which makes your queries lighting fast as they directly goto the database with almost no overhead.
+Also there's no GraphQL to SQL compiling happening in production mode which makes your queries lighting fast as they are directly sent to the database with almost no overhead.

-In short in production only queries listed in the allow list file (`./config/allow.list`) can be used all other queries will be blocked.
+In short in production only queries listed in the allow list file `./config/allow.list` can be used, all other queries will be blocked.

 ::: tip How to think about the allow list?
-The allow list file is essentially a list of all your exposed API calls and the data thats passes within them in plain text.
+The allow list file is essentially a list of all your exposed API calls and the data that passes within them.
 It's very easy to build tooling to do things like parsing this file within your tests to ensure fields like `credit_card_no` are not accidently leaked.
 It's a great way to build compliance tooling and ensure your user data is always safe.
 :::

-This is an example of a named query `getUserWithProducts` is the name you've given to this query it can be anything you like but should be unique across all you're queries.
-Only named queries are saved in the allow list in development mode the allow list is not modified in production mode.
+This is an example of a named query, `getUserWithProducts` is the name you've given to this query it can be anything you like but should be unique across all you're queries.
+Only named queries are saved in the allow list in development mode.

 ```graphql